GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### Iterable Slicing
-Slicing is one of the powerful feature Python has advantage over other programming languages on handling a group of data such as iterable object.
-Slicing iterable can only extract desired portion of the original.
+Slicing is one of the powerful features Python has an advantage over other programming languages on handling a group of data such as iterable objects.
+Slicing iterable can only extract the desired portion of the original.

 | SYNTAX    | EXAMPLE                            |
 |:---------:|------------------------------------|
 | `[ : : ]` | `iterable[start : end : interval]` |

 Slicing starts from `start` (inclusive) until `end` (exclusive) with interval of `interval`.
-All thee arguments do not have to be filled to slice an iterable.
+All these arguments do not have to be filled to slice an iterable.

 ```python
 variable = "Hello World!"